Reviews You Can Rely On

 Power

 The point of electric bikes is that they have power, and as one of the three most essential elements, we give power test results a 25% weighting in the overall score.
-A bike's power output depends primarily on its motor's size, and the models we tested have motors ranging in size from 250W up to 750W.
+A bike's power output primarily depends on the size of its motor, and the models we tested have motors ranging in size from 250W to 750W.
 For the Class 2 and 3 models, we performed various tests using the throttle and pedal assistance to determine each bike's top speed, acceleration, and ability to hold speed up moderately pitched uphills.
-For the Class 1 models, we performed the same tests, just without the throttle, and soft-pedaled to let the motor do all the work.
+We performed the same tests for the Class 1 models, just without the throttle, and soft-pedaled to let the motor do all the work.

 budget electric bike - the controls and display on the lectric xp 3.0 were among the best...